7 months, 3 weeks ago notreParticipant

 Now to your question, unfortunately, the only current way to force DNS settings on WiFi AND Cell is to implement an IKEV2 VPN on the iPhone and force it through the configuration profile.
 This is called an Always On VPN.
 These cannot be uninstalled or toggled off in any way.
 Don’t get them confused with the auto connect VPNs.
 What is annoying is that no VPN services I found out there had an IKEV2 profile that I could configure on the iPhone.
 I ended up creating my own and hosting it on Digital Ocean for about $5 a month.
 Definitely a pain.
 Especially for anyone not experienced with tech.
 Now, what is super annoying is that I had issues with WiFi calling and connection to an Apple Watch.

 Long story short, Apple does not provide the kind of customization that is needed to create a properly restricted device.
 They don’t even allow app developers that customization either.
 Even pushing Apple’s configuration profiles to the limit, you are still going to run into technical issues and lack of documentation.
 I am making the switch to Android after battling for a long time to get iOS to where I was satisfied with their native restriction offerings.
-If you are set on Apple, an IKEV2 VPN forced into an Always On connection through a configuration profile is your only option.2 months ago clintonbeanParticipant
+If you are set on Apple, an IKEV2 VPN forced into an Always On connection through a configuration profile is your only option.4 months, 3 weeks ago clintonbeanParticipant

 I was going to create a new thread, but this one is applicable.